 Joe holds a B.A. in Psychology from Texas Christian University, where he was president of his social fraternity and a recipient of an outstanding student leadership award.
 He earned his M.B.A. in Finance from the University of Texas McCombs School of Business.

 Joe lives in Highland Park, Texas, with his wife Carrie and two boys.
 Carrie is a successful entrepreneur who founded her award-winning video production company, CM Productions, in 2000.
 Working with her over the years has given Joe a great appreciation for women in business—the unique talents they bring and challenges they face.
 He is known for his support of women in the financial industry, helping launch a women’s initiative for the CFA Society of DFW, and being selected to attend the CFA Institute’s first and second international “Alpha and Gender Diversity ” Conferences, held in 2015 and 2016.
 Joe has also been a multi-year financial supporter of Texas Wall Street Women.

 In addition to his work with the CFA Institute, he served in a leadership role with Dallas-area Habitat for Humanity and on the Board of the Children’s Trust, raising money for Children’s Medical Center of Dallas.
-He spends his free time with his wife and sons cheering on his beloved TCU Horned Frogs and Texas Rangers.
+He spends his free time with his wife and sons cheering on his beloved TCU Horned Frogs, Dallas Stars, and Texas Rangers.

 Highlights from Joe’s finance experience include: